Assignment 3: String Formatting

 int vsnprintf(char *buf, size_t bufsize, const char *format, va_list args);

 The printf function needs the same functionality as snprintf.
 However since snprintf takes a variable number of arguments, you cannot call it directly from printf.
 You must create a shared helper function vsnprintf (that takes a va_list parameter), which you can then call from both snprintf and printf.
-Refactoring means moving most of your snprintf code into vsnprintf and then changing snprintf to call vsnprintf.
+Refactoring means moving your snprintf code into vsnprintf and then changing snprintf to call vsnprintf.
 Once you have completed this refactor, confirm you are still passing all of your previous tests.

 5. Implement printf